ombulabs/blog/_posts/2019-07-29-vim-basics.markdown

 ## VIM modes
-Vim is a "modal editor" that means vim will behave different depending on which mode you currently are.
+Vim is a "modal editor", which means vim will behave different depending on which mode you are currently on.

 I'll introduce you to three basic modes. **NORMAL**, **INSERT** and **VISUAL**.
 There are a couple more, but this are the basics ones, and it's all you need to know for now.